 (d) obliterates, removes or damages a notice erected by the Commissioner; or

-(e) without the consent of the Commissioner uses a section or part of a road subject to control of access for movement of live stock, except by transport in a vehicle, in accordance with the provisions of this Act and the regulations; or
+(e) without the approval of the Commissioner, uses a COA road section for movement of livestock, except by transport in a vehicle in accordance with the provisions of this Act and the regulations; or

+(ea) if a right of access for a COA road section has been granted under subsection (2AC) — uses the COA road section when the person is not a person, or does not belong to a class of persons, referred to in that subsection; or

-(f) uses a zone of a section or part of a road subject to control of access for traffic otherwise than in accordance with the regulations,
+(f) uses a zone of a COA road section for traffic otherwise than in accordance with the regulations,

 commits an offence against this Act.

-Penalty: $40.
+Penalty for this subsection: a fine of $5 000.

 [Section 28A inserted: No. 34 of 1952 s.
 5; amended: No. 113 of 1965 s.
 8; No. 96 of 1975 s.
 29; No. 54 of 1977 s.
 2; No. 31 of 1997 s.
 68(3); No. 19 of 2010 s.
-63(5).]
+63(5); No. 26 of 2023 s.
+34 and 44.]

 28B.
-No structures etc. to be placed on etc. roads subject to control of access
+No structure or apparatus to be placed on COA road section without prior approval

-(1) Notwithstanding the provisions of any Act, no person, local government or agent or instrumentality of the Crown, except the Commissioner, shall place on, over or under a section or part of a road subject to control of access or any land acquired, set apart, taken or resumed for a section or part of a road subject to control of access, any tower, pole, wire, pipe or other structure or apparatus of any kind, without the prior consent in writing of the Commissioner.
+(1) Despite the provisions of any Act, no person, local government or agent or instrumentality of the Crown, except the Commissioner, may place on, over or under a COA road section or any land acquired, set apart, taken or resumed for a COA road section, any tower, pole, wire, pipe or other structure or apparatus of any kind, without the prior approval in writing of the Commissioner.

-(2) The Commissioner may by notice in writing, direct a person, local government, agent or instrumentality of the Crown who or which has contravened subsection (1) to remove, pull down or take up the tower, pole, wire, structure or apparatus placed on, over or under a section or part of a road subject to control of access or any land in contravention of that subsection.
+(2) The Commissioner may by notice in writing, direct a person, local government, agent or instrumentality of the Crown who or which has contravened subsection (1) to remove, pull down or take up the tower, pole, wire, structure or apparatus placed on, over or under a COA road section or any land in contravention of that subsection.

 (3) Where the person, local government, agent or instrumentality of the Crown on whom or on which a notice referred to in subsection (2) has been served, fails to comply with the notice within the time specified therein, the Commissioner —